andreaodell/Odell-AlaskaSalmon/README.md

 ## Questions we want to answer

-1. Does timing in return time vary between male and female?
+1. Does return time and distance vary between male and female?